unicef/giga-global-school-mapping/File-Organization.md

 <b>Additional Columns Added During Automated Data Cleaning</b>:
 - `clean`: Classifies each data point based on its validity:
   - `0`: Valid point.
-  - `1`: Located in an unpopulated/uninhabited area.
+  - `1`: Contains a keyword in the keyword exclusion list (see `configs/config.yaml`)
   - `2`: Duplicate of another school location (i.e., within the vicinity of an existing school point).
+  - `3`: Located in an unpopulated/uninhabite/invalid area.

 <h5>Manual Cleaning</h5>